litentry/data-analysis/nft-scanner/README.md

-This project is forked from /litentry/nft-scanner and extended to consider multiple networks.
+This project is forked from /litentry/nft-scanner and extended to supporting of ERC20 and consider multiple networks.

 # Generate subgraph.yaml
 First, we need to generate a subgraph.yaml based on the provided nft list.
 For each network, we create a csv file respectively and store the corresponding nfts in it.
 When we call the generation command, we pass down the name of the csv file: